Antony74/metamath-wasm/README.md

 ## Docker

-I'm running in a containerised development environment becuase I find it easier and more convenient than setting it up manually on the host computer, and you can jump ahead straight to where I'm getting stuck with no set up at all.
+I'm running in a containerised development environment because I find it easier and more convenient than setting it up manually on the host computer, and you can jump ahead straight to where I'm getting stuck with no set up at all.
 You might not want to bother with Docker if you're already set up for Emscripten development.
 Please bear in mind `emscripten/emsdk` is a bit of a kitchen-sink container, and seemed to be about a gigabyte when I downloaded it.

 ```
 docker build -t metamath .